Lois Lunin Award

 - Contributions to the practice of information science and technology.

-- Commitment to making meaningful contributions in leadership and mentoring.
+- Commitment to making meaningful contributions in leadership, mentoring and innovation.

 Nominations must be submitted by 11:59 pm US Pacific Time on the deadline date via the designated online portal.